Jaffulee/HackerRank-Challenges/Counting Valleys/README.md

 The hiker enters and leaves one valley.
 </pre>

-This string representation inspired an extra script to generate random steps, and plot it as shown and using matplotlib.
-Below are three more examples.
+This above string representation of the hike inspired an extra script to generate random steps, and plot it both as shown above and using matplotlib.
+Below are three more examples generated from this additional script.

 <pre>
  DDUUDUDUUUUUDDUUUUDD